Una Lucy Silberrad: Religion

 Silberrad was a regular churchgoer, being a staunch member of the Church of England.
-Apparently she was also well acquainted with a Quaker family in Buckhurst Hill in Epping Forest, her birthplace.
+She was also well acquainted with a Quaker family in Buckhurst Hill in Epping Forest, her birthplace.
 References to both Church of England doctrines and Quaker beliefs are a common thread in her literary works, particularly in her historical fiction.
 The Wedding of Lady Lovell (1905) comprises short stories depicting the dissenter Tobiah who overcomes evil in other characters' lives, e.g. seemingly illegitimate relationships or domestic violence.
 Other novels dealing with Quaker beliefs are The Second Book of Tobiah (1906) and Sampson Rideout, Quaker (1911).
 The narrators' comments on the Quaker characters oscillate between respect for their principles and ironic distance towards their outlandish and eccentric behavior.

 The Good Comrade (1907) discusses differences between societies following the Church of England and social circles influenced by Calvinist teachings.
 Again, the narrator treats both sides ambivalently.
-The irony, however, rests more on the restrictive, Calvinist-inspired family the main character Julia works for during her stay in the Netherlands.
+The irony rests more on the restrictive, Calvinist-inspired family the main character Julia works for during her stay in the Netherlands.

 Echoing her frequent comparisons of the obscure practice of alchemy with modern science, Silberrad contrasts Protestant faith with rites rooted in Catholic or pagan tradition.
 Simon Scroat in "The Wedding of Lady Lovell" performs a Satanic ritual to kill Tobiah the dissenter – only to be overcome by Tobiah.
 Fortune telling, witchcraft and fear of the occult powers of gypsies find discussion in Curayl (1906), Keren of Lowbole (1913) and many other texts.
 In general, the texts treat such practices as a result of irrational superstition.

 In later life, at Burnham-on-Crouch, Silberrad was also a leading member of the Women's Institute.